ahebwa49/FutureDigitalBlog-Python/README.md

 # Future Digital Blog App

 This app is a blog.
-It is a replica of the blog I'm developing in Javascript Operations performed include:
+It is a replica of the blog I'm developing in Javascript.
+Operations performed include:
+1. Returning a list of blog posts.
+2. Authentication of users.
+3. Cookie validation.
-1. Creating a blog post
+4. Creating a blog post
-2. Reading a blog post
+5. Reading a blog post
-3. Deleting a blog Post
+6. Deleting a blog Post
-4. Validating the blog post credentials.
+7. Validating the blog post credentials.
-5. Returning a list of blog posts.
-6. Authentication of users.
-7. Cookie validation
+8. Hashing passwords

 # Technologies used